Battle of Elephant Point: Planning

 The joint operation was christened Dracula, and its schedule was decided by the Royal Navy, under the command of Admiral Arthur Power, who was responsible for the amphibious portion of the assault on Rangoon.
 Several problems had to be overcome during the planning for the operation.
 The first, and the least likely, was that the amphibious assault would be intercepted by elements of the Imperial Japanese Navy as it neared Rangoon.
 To ensure that the amphibious elements would remain unmolested, 21 Carrier Squadron, commanded by Commodore G.N.
-Oliver was attached to provide fight cover for the landings; the squadron consisted of four escort carriers, two cruisers and four destroyers.
+Oliver was attached to provide fighter cover for the landings; the squadron consisted of four escort carriers, two cruisers and four destroyers.
 Operating further out would be 3rd Battle Squadron, commanded by Vice Admiral Walker, which was formed of two battleships, HMS Queen Elizabeth and the Free French battleship Richelieu, as well another two escort carriers, four cruisers and six destroyers.
 Two days prior to Dracula taking place, this "massive naval screen" bombed several ports and airfields, and also engaged a Japanese troop convoy transporting more than one thousand Japanese troops to nearby Moulmein, sinking all the vessels.
 The Royal Air Force would provide support in the form of two RAF long-range fighter Wings, and the United States Army Air Forces with eight B-24 Liberator and four B-25 Mitchell bomber squadrons.

-More of a concern to Dracula's planners, however, were the land-based threats to the landing craft carrying the assault troops of 26th Indian Division.
+Of more concern to Dracula's planners, however, were land-based threats to the landing craft carrying the assault troops of 26th Indian Division.
 Air support was deemed to be vital to the operation's success, and a number of Japanese airfields around Toungoo were captured in the days leading up to Dracula.
-There was also the problem of the defences in and around the River Rangoon, up which the landing craft were to sail.
-The river itself was heavily mined, a result of Japanese defensive measures as well as RAF offensive operations earlier in the conflict, and it would have to be swept and cleared of mines before any amphibious assault could take place.
+There was also the problem of the defences in and around the Rangoon River, up which the landing craft were to sail.
+The river itself was heavily mined, a result of both Japanese defensive measures and RAF offensive operations earlier in the conflict.
+It would have to be swept and cleared of mines before any amphibious assault could take place.
 Before this could occur, however, the coastal defences along the banks of the river would have to be neutralized; a particular worry was the presence of an artillery battery at Elephant Point on the west bank of the river.
 The geography of the area ensured that the battery could not be destroyed through artillery bombardment or airstrikes, and weather conditions precluded an early amphibious assault.
 As such, it was decided that a day before Dracula began on 2 May, a parachute battalion would be dropped near Elephant Point with the task of assaulting and destroying the battery.